Manipur: Flora

+L. mackliniae is an endemic flower to Manipur and was declared the official state flower in 1989.

 Natural vegetation occupies an area of about 17418 km2, or 77.2% of the total geographical area of the state, and consists of short and tall grasses, reeds and bamboos, and trees.
 About a third of Manipur's forests are protected: 8.42% of the forested land is categorized under Reserved Forests, and 23.95% under Protected Forests.

 There are six major types of forests in Manipur, and 10 subtypes.
 The six major forest types, according to the state's Forest Department, include Tropical Wet Evergreen Forest, Tropical Moist Deciduous Forests, Sub-Tropical Pine Forest, Tropical Dry Deciduous Forest, Montane Wet Temperate Forest and Sub-alpine Forest.

 There are forests of teak, pine, oak, uningthou, leihao, bamboo, and cane.
 Rubber, tea, coffee, orange, and cardamom are grown in hill areas.
 Rice is a staple food for Manipuris.

 Climate

 The Dzüko Valley which exists between the boundaries of Manipur and Nagaland has a temperate climate.

 Manipur's climate is largely influenced by the topography of the region.
 Lying 790 metres above sea level, Manipur is wedged among hills on all sides.
 This northeastern corner of India enjoys a generally amiable climate, though the winters can be cool.
 The maximum temperature in the summer months is 32 C. The coolest conditions are in January, and the warmest month is July.

 The state receives an average annual rainfall of 1467.5 mm between April and mid-October.
 Precipitation ranges from light rain or mizzle to heavy downpours.
 The capital city Imphal receives an annual average of 933 mm.
 Rainfall in this region is caused by The South Westerly Monsoon picking up moisture from the Bay of Bengal and heading towards the Eastern Himalaya ranges.
 This normal rainfall pattern of Manipur enriches the soil and much of the agrarian activities are dependent on it as well.

 Manipur is already experiencing climate change, especially changes in weather, with both increased variability in rain as well as increasingly severe changes in temperature.